Mirka1405/tokiponacharacterencoding/README.md

 `python encode.py [input .txt file] [output .whatever_extension_you_want file]`

 `python decode.py [input .whatever file] [output .txt file]`

+# How to use (compiled)
+This works for Windows, but if anybody wants for linux you can just compile .cpp yourself.

+Unlike Python, this only works in command line.
+Command line syntax is basically the same, just without "python" and ".exe" instead of ".py"

 # How it works
 This section is unnecessary to read and I advise against it.